What Can We Learn From Athletes About the Value of Rest?

 But here's the thing: top athletes also understand the value of pressing pause.
 Taking a break and incorporating rest into the training plan is essential to successful outcomes and major victories.

-Stick to 40 hours
+Stick to 40 hours a week

 It’s easy to assume that extra time spent on projects results in better, more effective outcomes.
 But elite athletes know it’s all about working smarter (not longer) to achieve success.
 This means pushing to fatigue at the gym and then taking a rest.
 Athletes and coaches alike recognize that gains only come when the body has a chance to truly recover.

-The recently released book The Passion Paradox compares the mindset of elite athletes with those in the workforce and argues deep focus with intentional breaks equates to major improvements.
+The book The Passion Paradox compares the mindset of elite athletes with those in the workforce and argues that deep focus coupled with intentional breaks equates to major improvements.
 This means setting clear boundaries with time.
 Maybe you set a strict rule of not answering emails over the weekend, or not taking calls after a certain time at night.
 These kinds of boundaries can actually improve focus when it comes to the task at hand.
 That’s because mental fatigue is as real as physical fatigue—just like bodies need rest, so too, do minds.

 The research is clear: sleep matters, and athletes understand the importance of rest more than most.
 Endurance sport professionals often include naps in their training plans to compensate for the additional toll being placed on their bodies.
 Elite runners know a lack of rest can impact daily performance and potentially lead to being sidelined by injury.